85ip9gh/SpringBoot_CRUD_1/README.md

 - Move reviews to json file and map through them to take up less space in home component.
 Maybe do the same with the svg images somehow
 - Add and implement price to car
 - add info icon in login page that lets you know to login as admin to have access to users
+- Deploy V4 of Car Sale Application to GCP

 # Initial Sketches:
 ![Sketches for Car Sale Website](./images/CRUD_1_Sketches.png?)